navanxt/Codewars-practice/README.md

 9.Total amount of points :
 Our football team finished the championship.
 The result of each match look like "x:y".
 Results of all matches are recorded in the collection.Write a function that takes such collection and counts the points of our team in the championship.
 Rules for counting points for each match: if x>y - 3 points, if x<y - 0 point, if x=y - 1 point.

+10.Abbreviate a two word name :
+Write a function to convert a name into initials.
+This kata strictly takes two words with one space in between them.
+The output should be two capital letters with a dot separating them.